Canadian Labour Revolt

-The Canadian Labour Revolt was a loosely connected series of strikes, riots, and labour conflicts that took place across the Dominion of Canada between 1918 and 1925, largely organized by the One Big Union (OBU).
+The Canadian Labour Revolt was a loosely connected series of strikes, riots, and labour conflicts that took place across Canada between 1918 and 1925, largely organized by the One Big Union (OBU).

 It was caused by a variety of factors including rising costs of living, unemployment, intensity of work, the unwillingness of employers to recognize unions, and the ongoing international revolution.
 The One Big Union aimed to overthrow capitalism and the Canadian state and replace it with a socialist system based on worker control of industry and a democratic system with representation based on workplace instead of residential location.

 Inspired by the Bolshevik Revolution in Russia and the Spartacist uprising in Germany, labour unions in Canada grew increasingly militant.
 The revolt commenced with the Vancouver general strike on 2 August 1918.
 The general strike was violently suppressed by the military, and union offices were ransacked.
 Victor Midgley, the leader of the strike, was thrown out of a window, and forced to kiss the British flag.
 The suppression of the strike enraged the labour movement, with many labour leaders and union locals calling for revolution against the Canadian government.
-At the September 1918 national conference of the Trades and Labor Congress of Canada (TLC), the umbrella organization to which Canadian Unions belonged, A.S Wells, leader of the BC Federation of Labour said "we will have to have our industrial organization similar to that which has proven of such benefit in Russia."
+At the September 1918 national conference of the Trades and Labor Congress of Canada (TLC), the umbrella organization to which Canadian unions belonged, A. S. Wells, leader of the BC Federation of Labour said "we will have to have our industrial organization similar to that which has proven of such benefit in Russia."
 The growing radicalism was denounced by the TLC.

 In March 1919, radical unions left the TLC and formed the One Big Union.
 The OBU organized over 100 general strikes by 1925, the most prominent being the Winnipeg general strike.
 Italian revolutionary Antonio Gramsci proclaimed that in Canada, "Industrial strikes have taken on the overt character of a bid to install a Soviet regime".
-The Labour Revolt ended unsuccessfully with the defeat of the steel and mine workers at the Battle of Waterford Lake on June 11, 1925.
+The Labour Revolt ended in 1925 with the defeat of the steel and mine workers at the Battle of Waterford Lake on June 11, 1925.